 The versatile saxophonist whose blistering solos powered The Blues Brothers from SNL skit to soul-reviving musical institution.

-Lou 'Blue Lou' Marini is the saxophone voice you know even if you don't know his name.
-A first-call session musician with chops deep enough for any genre, he found his most iconic gig as a founding member of The Blues Brothers.
-As part of the horn section, his driving alto and tenor sax work provided the explosive fuel for the band's mission to resurrect classic rhythm and blues.
-His famous solo on 'She Caught the Katy' is a masterclass in soulful phrasing.
-But Marini's career is a map of late-20th-century American music: he toured and recorded with James Taylor, spent years as a vital part of the Saturday Night Live band, contributed to Steely Dan's 'Aja,' and arranged horns for everyone from Frank Zappa to Doc Severinsen.
-Whether in a jazz club, a rock stadium, or a television studio, Marini brought a scholar's knowledge and a bluesman's passion to every note, embodying the connective tissue between American musical traditions.
+Lou 'Blue Lou' Marini's saxophone solo on 'She Caught the Katy' with The Blues Brothers became a masterclass in soulful phrasing.
+Born in 1945, he was a founding member of the band's horn section, driving alto and tenor sax that fueled their mission to resurrect classic rhythm and blues.
+His career maps late-20th-century American music.
+He toured and recorded with James Taylor, spent years in the Saturday Night Live band, contributed to Steely Dan's 'Aja,' and arranged horns for Frank Zappa and Doc Severinsen.
+Whether in a jazz club, rock stadium, or television studio, Marini brought a scholar's knowledge and a bluesman's passion.
+He embodies the connective tissue between American musical traditions.

 1928–1945